altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ```
 Note that indentation here is for clarity, with each parameter on a new line.
 If a function is taking lots of parameters, it is good to make things clear with new lines: Python will allow new lines after commas, and convention is to indent to make it clear these are inside brackets.
 But be aware that this indentation has no functional purpose - it is purely cosmetic.

+### Displaying the chart
-OK, so we have built the `chart` object - now we ask Streamlit to show it to us by handing it to `st.plotly_chart()`.
-We will also put this into our second tab.
+OK, so we have built the `chart` object - now can now displat it handing it to a [chart element](https://docs.streamlit.io/library/api-reference/charts), in this case `st.plotly_chart()`.
+We will put this into our second tab.
 Add this at the bottom of your script:
 ```Python
 with tab2:
     st.plotly_chart(chart)